Villylily/Dochacat/README.md

 Alsoo all users must be editors in the Google doc or things will break

 Why did i make this?
-Schools block Google Chat and makeing Group chats was hard not everyone has phones or anything so i made this a Universal Groupchat for Google Docs
+Schools block Google Chat and makeing Group chats was hard not everyone had phones or anything so i made this, a Universal Groupchat for Google Docs